RHFieldProductManagement/ocp4_aio_role_deploy_cnvlab/files/lab/workshop/content/cloning.md

 ~~~

-> **NOTE**: Make sure that you've disconnected from this machine, and  before proceeding.
+> **NOTE**: Make sure that you've disconnected from the bastion machine before proceeding.

 Now that we've prepared our Fedora 34 VM and placed it on an accessible location on our bastion host: (for reference it's at: http://%bastion-host%:81/%cloud-image-name-fedora%).

-Let's build a PVC that will eventually house a copy of this image so we can build a VM from it afterwards, this utilises the CDI utility to get the Fedora image from the endpoint we placed it on:
+Let's build a PVC for this image allowing us to build a VM from it afterwards.
+Again we'll utilise the CDI utility to get the Fedora image from the endpoint we placed it on:

 ```execute-1
 cat << EOF | oc apply -f -